-There’s a woman I know of, she’s been gone for years now, who kept a needle threaded with white thread and another with black thread sitting ready in her sewing box at all times.
-Not because she had nothing else to do.
-Because when she was running late and a button fell off, she didn’t want to stop and thread a needle.
-She’d thought it through that far in advance.
+There’s a woman I know of, she’s been gone for years now, who always kept a needle threaded with white thread and another with black thread sitting ready in her sewing box at all times.
+She knew eventually she’d have to sew on a button or mend something really quick, and this would save her time.
+A small detail, but she planned ahead, and that was her mindset for the rest of her life, and that small habit was noticed by her young granddaughter, Lisa D.

-That’s not just a cute old lady habit.
-Her granddaughter, Lisa D., watched her do it.
-She watched her grandmother pull a loose thread from a scrap of old sheeting, and use it to sew on a button.
+She also watched her grandmother pull a loose thread from a scrap of old sheeting and use it to sew on a button.
 “I was shocked,” she wrote, “to see how she went right to the source to get what she needed to solve a problem.”
-No need for a quick trip to Walmart for the thread when it was right there, ready to be repurposed.
+She didn’t have to drop everything for a quick trip to Walmart for thread.
+What she didn’t have but needed, she found a solution for on her own.

 That’s what this article is about.
 The women who lived through the Great Depression and what they figured out.